 While Graz may have lost the letter “t” that was once in its name, the city has won the slow food lottery.

 We encountered the city’s passion for local ingredients at restaurants and markets as well as while chatting with locals all over town.
-We also tasted the passion at the best restaurants in Gratz from cheap eats to fine dining and everything in between.
+We also tasted the passion at the best restaurants in Graz from cheap eats to fine dining and everything in between.
+The same goes for when we sipped coffee at the best Graz cafes.

 Our Favorite Graz Restaurants